pip-services/pip-services-docs/content/en/v4/tutorials/advanced_tutorials/client_library/step2.md

 Oftentimes systems that are created using a microservices architecture end up being assembled and installed as monoliths.
 Sometimes this is required as a transitional step, when the operations department isn't quite yet ready to install and support such a fragmented system.
 It's also common for startups, who usually have to deal with limited financial resources, to use this approach.
 Packing a large amount of microservices into a monolith allows teams to significantly reduce the amount of containers needed to get the system up and running.
 Such a system can easily be broken up into microservices in the future, when the startup is ready to support an increasing number of clients.

 Direct clients are key to creating microservice-based monoliths.
-A direct client uses direct calls to the microservice's controller from the shared address space, bypassing external interfaces in the process.
+A direct client uses direct calls to the microservice's service from the shared address space, bypassing external interfaces in the process.
 On this step, we are going to create such a client.
 We'll be placing our code in the **src/version1** folder.

 First off, let's define an interface for our clients to implement.
 This interface should contain a list of all the methods that are provided by our microservice's API.
 As a result, we get the following code: